Louise-Ryan/GENE-FAM/README.md

 #### <ins>Input Files</ins>:

 <ol type="1">
-<li> <b> Protein aligment file: </b> This protein alignment file should contain aligned amino acid sequences from your gene family of interest.
+<li> <b> Protein aligment file: </b> </li> This protein alignment file should contain aligned amino acid sequences from your gene family of interest.
 If you are intersted in a gene family which share a conserved domain, this alignment may contain aligned sequences for the domain of interest.
-Seed alignments for your domain of interest may be available and downloaded from the Interpro database. </li> </p>
+Seed alignments for your domain of interest may be available and downloaded from the Interpro database. </p>

-<li> <b> Nucleotide aligment file: </b> This nucleotide alignment file should contain aligned nucleotide sequences from your gene family of  interest.
-Similarly to the protein alignment, the alignment may contain aligned sequences for a conserved domain of interest. </li> </p>
+<li> <b> Nucleotide aligment file: </b> </li> This nucleotide alignment file should contain aligned nucleotide sequences from your gene family of  interest.
+Similarly to the protein alignment, the alignment may contain aligned sequences for a conserved domain of interest. </p>

-<li> <b> Reference file </b> This file is used to guide AUGUSTUS gene prediction.
-The file should be in fasta format, and should contain nucleotide mRNA sequences from closely related species for your gene family of interest. </li> </p>
+<li> <b> Reference file: </b> </li> This file is used to guide AUGUSTUS gene prediction.
+The file should be in fasta format, and should contain nucleotide mRNA sequences from closely related species for your gene family of interest. </p>

-<li> <b> Species list </b> This file is only required if you wish to automate the download of annotation files for a list of query species.
+<li> <b> Species list </b> </li> This file is only required if you wish to automate the download of annotation files for a list of query species.
 This txt file should contain the species names, exactly as they appear on the NCBI RefSeq database.
-Please note that this feature only works for reference genomes on the RefSeq database. </li>
+Please note that this feature only works for reference genomes on the RefSeq database.

 </ol>
 </ol>